Valuation of Practice for

 If price is your concern, we have to set the transaction amount where financial institutions will fund it; they are truly independent and if the price is too high, they won’t provide the money.
 And if the practice doesn’t sell, we don’t get paid anything.

 Although price is the obvious issue, there are many other considerations that go into a business transaction.

 So, without having to pay a fee, our buyers get professional support and guidance from the start of their search through closing of a transaction.
-If you still don’t want us to assist you, you may decline our representation by printing and completing this waiver form (Practice Consultants is the brokerage partner of MedicalPracticesUSA.com) and submitting it to MedicalPracticesUSA.com along with your completed Confidentiality Agreement.
+If you still don’t want us to assist you, you may decline our representation by printing and completing a waiver form (Medical Practice Brokers LLC is the brokerage partner of MedicalPracticesUSA.com) and submitting it to MedicalPracticesUSA.com along with your completed Confidentiality Agreement.

 Price is the value of the transaction in total.
 As an example, a practice that sells for $200,000 plus inventory of $30,000, has a price of $230,000.
 Price usually excludes accounts receivable, accounts payable, and cash in accounts; the seller keeps them.
 It also assumes that the seller pays off all equipment leases and other liabilities.
 Price, then, is the “clean” transfer value.

 Financing is how the money changes hands.
 It may be seller financed (often called a take-back note), bank financed, or a mix of lending arrangements.
 Financing also includes adjustments to the price that reflect the buyer handling carry-over items.
 For example, if there is an equipment lease that will continue with the new owner, the value of those future payments (that the buyer will be paying) will reduce the amount of cash that changes hands at closing; the buyer has agreed to make those payments in return for consideration (putting up less cash) at closing.